epfml/sent2vec/README.md

 The following arguments are optional:
-  -lr                 learning rate [0.2] -lrUpdateRate       change the rate of updates for the learning rate [100] -dim                size of word vectors [100] -epoch              number of epochs [5]
+  -lr                 learning rate [0.2] -lrUpdateRate       change the rate of updates for the learning rate [100] -dim                dimension of word and sentence vectors [100] -epoch              number of epochs [5]
-  -minCount           minimal number of word occurences [5] -minCountLabel      minimal number of label occurences [0] -neg                number of negatives sampled [10] -wordNgrams         max length of word ngram [2] -loss               loss function {ns, hs, softmax} [ns] -bucket             number of buckets [2000000] -thread             number of threads [2]
+  -minCount           minimal number of word occurences [5] -minCountLabel      minimal number of label occurences [0] -neg                number of negatives sampled [10] -wordNgrams         max length of word ngram [2] -loss               loss function {ns, hs, softmax} [ns] -bucket             number of hash buckets for vocabulary [2000000] -thread             number of threads [2]
   -t                  sampling threshold [0.0001] -dropoutK           number of ngrams dropped when training a sent2vec model [2]